-Football: Manchester City accused by Premier League of alleged financial breaches
+Football: Manchester City charged by Premier League over alleged breaches of financial rules

 The second set of alleged breaches also refers to requirements for a club to “include full details of player remuneration within the relevant contracts”.

-The third section deals with alleged breaches of Premier League rules requiring clubs to comply with Uefa Financial Fair Play regulations.
+The third section deals with alleged breaches of Premier League rules requiring clubs to comply with Uefa Financial Fair Play regulations while the fourth set of alleged breaches relates to the Premier League’s profitability and sustainability rules.

-City were banned from Uefa competitions for two years by European football’s governing body for alleged breaches of its FFP regulations in February 2020, but the sanction was overturned by the Court of Arbitration for Sport in July of the same year.